 What is the most significant new or different aspect to your program this year?

-What is some of the recent technology and/or trends in the profession with which students become familiar?
+What are some of the recent technology and/or trends in the profession with which students become familiar?

-What particular training/unit do employers seek that help students get their foot in the door?
+What particular training/unit do employers seek that helps students get a foot in the door?

 What advice would you give students who have completed your program?